exasol/ai-lab/doc/user_guide/docker/managing_user_data.md

 * Copy the contents of your volume to directory `$DIR`
 * Remove the container

+To ensure a consistent backup we recommend to stop the AI-Lab Docker container before creating a backup.

 ```shell
 C=$(docker run --detach -v ${VOLUME}:/notebooks ubuntu sleep infinity)
 docker cp ${C}:/notebooks ${DIR}